azevedo1z/ArtiGate/README.md

 # ArtiGate

 ArtiGate is a web application designed to streamline the process of managing academic conferences.
-It allows participants to register, log in, submit articles, and perform peer reviews—all in one place.
+It allows participants to register, log in, submit articles, and perform peer reviews, all in one place.

 ## 🧠 Motivation